sarthakagrawal927/story-plots/Characters/villain.md

 Has cracked the code for immortality, but didn't share due to population.

 He simulated a world in which there is nothing harmful and found surprising results.

+He will end data stealing and monopoly of the large companies and their control over communication.

+Villain being a visionary makes people uncomfortable, this makes terrorists like people also uncomfortable.